 - 1. These platforms only support the SIP protocol, not MiNet. - 2.
 This platform supports MiCollab Client softphones and 68xxi/68xx/69xx series devices as SIP teleworkers.
 MiVoice Office 400 Release 6.0 is required. - 3.
 This platform supports MiCollab Client softphones as SIP teleworkers. - 4.
 Contact your CRE vendor to determine which Mitel platforms it supports. - 5.
 These platforms support subscriber WebRTC calls using the Mitel MiCollab Web Client only.
 MiVoice Business also supports anonymous WebRTC calls. - 6.
 MiVoice Office 400 Release 5.0 and later is required. - 7.
 MiVoice 5000 Release 8.0 and later must be used. - 8.
-These platforms support subscriber WebRTC calls using the Mitel MiCollab Web client only.
-Anonymous calls are not supported.
+When in a call, the WebRTC users display as SIP devices.